 We have developed many different workshops together with Hecho x Nosotros in order to build the producers' capacities in Design and commercialization, involving schools students focused on Design and local artisans in the North of Argentina.
-Some of those workshops animaná financed itself and others were financed by third parties, through Competitions, who in turn monitored all the activities put in place to carry out the programmes.
+Some of those workshops animaná financed itself and others were financed by third parties, through private support of people of good will, who in turn monitored all the activities put in place to carry out the programmes.

-Some of our workshops being developed during 2012 - 2013 are:
+Some of our workshops being developed during 2014 - 2015 are: